Jaclyn/todolist/README.md

 1.2.
 Instruction for testing the app
 Requires at least Maven version 3.2.5 to run.<br/>
 Successfully run on Maven version 3.8.4 in Eclipse.<br/>
+Modified the file TodolistApplicationTests.java to make the value as below has the latest valid access token.<br/>
+To get the latest access token, please login using http://localhost:8080/login.

+        private String token = [latest access token]

 Run command `mvn test` to execute the test.

 1.3.
 Instruction for building the app